wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-classify-data/includes/understand-activities.md

 >
 > Please review Microsoft 365 licensing guidance for security & compliance to identify required licenses for your organization.

-The table below lists the activity types available for analysis.
+Here are the activity types available for analysis.

 - File created
 - File modified